nightbot/docs/commands/variables/countup.md

 > $(countup `time`)

-`time` is the specific time you wish to count up to.
-The countup resets daily.
-It can accept variants of dates, but you will find it works best with dates in the format: HH/MM/SS AM/PM TZ
+`time` is the specific time you wish to count up to (the countdown resets daily)

+It can accept variants of dates, but you will find it works best with dates in the format: `HH/MM/SS AM/PM TZ`

 #### Example Usage